Make a protected disclosure

 - there are urgent or exceptional circumstances, or

 - you followed your organisation’s internal procedures, but there’s been no action or recommended action within 20 working days.

-Talk to us for information or guidance.
+The Ombudsman can provide information or guidance.
 Your enquiries will be treated in confidence.

 Appropriate authorities are people who are able to receive protected disclosures.
 If you're not sure who is an authority, you can check with us.

 - Independent Police Conduct Authority

 - State Services Commissioner

 - heads of some private sector professional bodies that have the power to discipline their members.